 This course is conducted completely online.
 The coursework is composed of twelve online modules.
 We have one week for each online module, which begins every week on Monday and ends on Sunday.
+The exception is a shortened first week, which begins on Wednesday, September 6th, 2023.
 Participation in online modules is required.
 Our online modules are hosted by the York University eClass.
 To access the online modules, you need to log in with your passport York at https://eClass.yorku.ca/ If you have never used York University eClass before, you might be asked to finish your user profile after logging in.

 In the Course Information area of the online course, you will find the course outline and a course announcement area.
 Below the course information area, you will find 12 Weekly modules listed chronologically.
 Each weekly module is a self-contained module where you will access all materials and instructions, participate in activities, and submit assignments.
-Please kindly note that not all modules will be available at the beginning of the semester.
-For most of the modules, you should be able to navigate the module materials and activities in a self-paced fashion.
-However, in a couple of modules, the satisfactory completion of certain tasks is required before you can access other materials/activities.
+Please kindly note that, though you may see the topics and some materials for each module at the beginning of the semester, they will be updated with current news articles and links to quizzes/exams through the semester.
+The core requirements of the course will not change but the specific material on eClass may be updated to reflect current IR issues in the news and so on.
+Please check eClass regularly.